sitandr/conchord/README.md

 What can you do with this package?

-+ Write up a song with it's chords you liked into Typst format in quite a pretty and simple way.
++ Write up a song with chords into Typst format in quite a pretty and simple way.

-+ Explore all the possible ways to play some chord with your special tuning of your special string instrument (like ukulele, bass guitar, mandolin or anything else).
++ Explore all the possible chord variants with your special tuning of your special string instrument (like ukulele, bass guitar, mandolin or anything else).

   > Conchord embeds a [simple music theory engine](https://github.com/sitandr/conchord-gen) through WASM to interpret chord names and dynamically generate all possible chord tablatures.
 It also uses some simple heuristics to find the best ones. _Sometimes they may be not the most popular ones._

   > That means conchord doesn't predefine anything, it can come up with any chords for any tuning and instrument!

-+ Use this exploration of ways to play a chord to come up with and write up the best way to play your song (very few services allow that).
-Of course, you can define your own chords without using the engine.
++ Use this exploration of chord variants to come up with the best way to play your song.
+Of course, you can also define your own chords without using the engine.

-+ Quickly write tabs for your music with compact special tab language.
-There are still some limitations, but it's possible to write basically anything tab-related with some effort.
++ Quickly write tabs for your music with compact special tab "language".
+There are some limitations, but it's possible to write basically anything tab-related with some effort.

-+ Easily transpose any part of your songs, change the tuning and instrument and get an instant update of your song chord library (the place where the diagrams are displayed).
++ Easily transpose anything in your songs, change the tuning and instrument and get an instant update of your song chord library (the place where the diagrams are displayed).

 + Write "a book" of compositions with their individual chord libraries.
 + And many more!